ToxicFrog/ss2map/README.md

 running directly out of the working copy.

 `misview` and `mishtml` additionally require the [love2d game engine](https://love2d.org/), which is used for rendering and (in the former) input handling.
+Due to limitations in Love2d's graphics subsystem, `mishtml` cannot operate headless, sorry.

 ### Property definitions (proplist.txt)